 - When The Murder City Machine Guns first stopped by Ring of Honor, it was technically an example of this for Chris Sabin, who hadn't done much of anything in the promotion till but they still amounted to pests to the Briscoes and The Kings Of Wrestling.
 But four years in the promotion and nine years in the business total saw them quickly become leaders of the locker room when they returned ROH in 2016 and the younger talents of promotion really needed help rallying against Bullet Club.

 - The Yu-Gi-Oh! card game has lots of monsters that are older versions of other monsters, and it's kind of hard to list them all.
 Some notable examples:

 - In long-running Tabletop RPG games, this is a common fate for player characters when a GM starts a new campaign in the same setting: even if the new game has the same players, the original characters show up as grizzled veterans, wise mentors or literal gods.

-- Solid Snake in Metal Gear Solid 2, since he'd become so Badass that it could no longer be constrained by the limits of gameplay.
+- Solid Snake in Metal Gear Solid 2: Sons of Liberty, since he'd become so Badass that it could no longer be constrained by the limits of gameplay.

 - The Moon Angels in Galaxy Angel II.

 - Dekar of Lufia II: Rise of the Sinistrals joins the party in Lufia: The Ruins of Lore, but calling him wiser may be a bit of a stretch...